^

 , medical expert

-Of great importance for the early diagnosis of meningococcal infection is a study of cerebrospinal fluid in patients with meningeal symptoms for the detection of Neisseria meningitis antigens .
-For these purposes, many diagnostic test systems are being manufactured.
-At the heart of the test systems is a latex test.
-If there are antigens of meningococci in the cerebrospinal fluid, the latex test becomes positive, the result can be obtained within 15-30 minutes (sensitivity and specificity - about 90%).
+Of great importance for the early diagnosis of meningococcal infection is the study of cerebrospinal fluid in patients with meningeal symptoms to detect Neisseria meningitis antigens.
+Many diagnostic test systems are currently produced for these purposes.
+The test systems are based on the latex test.
+If meningococcal antigens are present in the cerebrospinal fluid, the latex test becomes positive, the result can be obtained within 15-30 minutes (sensitivity and specificity - about 90%).

-Diagnostic tests based on the ELISA method for the detection of meningococcal antigens in CSF have a higher sensitivity (more than 80%) and specificity (more than 95%) than latex tests.
+Diagnostic tests based on the ELISA method for detecting meningococcal antigens in cerebrospinal fluid have greater sensitivity (more than 80%) and specificity (more than 95%) than latex tests.

 The iLive portal does not provide medical advice, diagnosis or treatment.